-Smitha Rajan one of India's best and internationally acclaimed Mohiniyattam performers, is well known for the spiritual intensity that she brings to the stage.
-She comes from a very rich classical tradition, which spans more than three generations.
-She is the granddaughter of one of India’s finest classical dance performers, (Late) Guru Kalamandalam Krishnan Nairand the mother of Mohiniyattam, (Late) Guru Kalamandalam Kallyanikutty Amma.
-Smitha has been performing for the past 4 decades with at most adherence to the puritan classical tradition of Mohiniyattam which is well documented by her legendary grandmother.
-Natural learning opportunity Smitha received under her legendary grandparents had laid in her the unique blend of lasya (grace) and abhinaya (facial expression).
 Smitha got the rare opportunity to extensively travel along with her grandmother, assisting her during her lecture demonstrations and master classes conducted for Mohiniyattam.
-Her abhinaya and gestures were fine-tuned by the great Krishnan Nair himself which has tuned in her the ability to transform and enact multiple characters in this Ekaaharya (single costume) dance style as a solo performer.
+Her abhinaya and gestures were fine-tuned by the great Krishnan Nair himself which has tuned in her the ability to transform and enact multiple characters in this Eka aharya (single costume) dance style as a solo performer.

-Smitha is the artistic director of the institution, “Nrithyakshetra (Temple of Dance)”, based in St.Louis, Missouri.
-Her students span across United States, Canada and Western Europe.
-Smitha’s artistic excellence as a teacher and performer is been illustrated across the western worlds for the past 15 years.
-With her wide teaching experience which spans more than 3 decades she has numerous students around the globe, many of whom are well known dancers in respective fields.
+Well versed in Kathakali, Bharatanatyam and Kuchipudi as well, since her early teens, her primary focus has been Mohiniyattam and commitment to the rich heritage handed over to her by her legendary grandmother.
+Smitha’s artistic excellence as a teacher and performer is been illustrated across the western worlds for the past 17 years.
+With her wide teaching experience, which spans more than 3 decades she has numerous students around the globe, many of whom are well known dancers in respective fields.
 Her pursuit for excellence in Mohiniyattam had brought to her numerous critical acclaims from well-known critics in NY Times and other prestigious publications.